External Parasites in Dogs and Cats

 is a great treatment for kittens and puppies with skin issues we can’t resolve.
 Lime sulfur is an old natural treatment that is safe for your nervous system and won't create issues later in life.
 Skin infections, fungal problems, and mange are all improved by lime sulfur dipping.
 Be aware, it smells like rotten eggs, but the odor dissipates quickly.

-Sarcoptic Mange, commonly known as scabies, is intensely itchy and contagious.
-Sarcoptic mange attacks the skin of the ears, elbows, and hocks first, but over time will occupy all of your dog’s or cat's body.
+Sarcoptic mange, commonly known as scabies, is intensely itchy and contagious.
+Sarcoptic mange attacks the skin of the ears, elbows, and hocks first, but over time will occupy all of your dog or cat's body.
 The onset is abrupt with scratching, hair loss, and inflamed skin.
 Crusty ear tips are often seen.
 Treatment includes clipping the hair and removing the crusty lesions.

-Sarcoptic is contagious from dog to dog as adults and all dogs in the family should be treated to eliminate the problem.
-Though some dogs scratch more than others there is no real genetic component to sarcoptic mange.
+Sarcoptic is contagious from dog to dog in adults; therefore, all dogs in the family should be treated to eliminate the problem.
+Though some dogs scratch more than others, there is no real genetic component to sarcoptic mange.

-Cheyletiella Mange, also known as “Walking Dandruff”, produces scaly skin, but is not as itchy as the other mange mites.
+Cheyletiella mange, also known as “walking dandruff,” produces scaly skin, but is not as itchy as the other mange mites.
 Owners often report it looks like cradle cap in kids, dry scalp, and a bit flaky.
-This is the only mange that crosses species and will go to cats, birds, as well as humans.
+This is the only mange that crosses species and will spread to cats, birds, and humans.
 In humans, this mange produces pimple lesions which appear on the inside of the arms.
 Humans are a temporary host as they do not like living on us.

 Our attitude toward internal parasites is to manage them to a tolerable level.
 Our attitude toward the external parasites is to eliminate them from our catteries or kennels.
-We can eliminate these parasites if we pay attention to their life cycle and prevent environmental contamination as lice and mange mites do not live long off of the host.
-Once out of the kennel or cattery, don’t bring them back in!
+We can eliminate these parasites if we pay attention to their life cycle and prevent environmental contamination.
+Once out of the kennel or cattery, don’t allow them back in!

 WHERE TO START

 Eliminate mites and lice.
-Treat every dog and cat on the place at the same time.
-You can kill all the adults, but remember, mites weld their eggs on the base of the hair shaft and you can not kill them!
-These eggs hatch out in 7 days so you need to retreat in 2 weeks before they hatch and lay more eggs.
-Many people treat once and have the problem back in 6 weeks, you have to treat twice or fail.
+Treat every dog and cat at the same time.
+You can kill all the adults, but remember, mites weld their eggs on the base of the hair shaft and you cannot kill them!
+These eggs hatch out in 7 days, so you need to re-treat in 2 weeks before they hatch and lay more eggs.
+Many people treat once and have the problem back in 6 weeks; you have to treat twice.

 My favorite treatment is Ivomec®

 is advantageous as we know we are getting an accurate dose in the animal.
-It's used between the shoulder blades so they can't lick it.
-Licking it won’t hurt a dog or cat but the alcohol carrier makes them salivate and look terrible.
-If you have collies or shelties use Revolution®
+It’s used between the shoulder blades so they can't lick it.
+Although licking it won’t hurt a dog or cat, the alcohol carrier makes them salivate and look terrible.
+If you have Collies or Shelties, use Revolution®

 is used orally and usually mixed with Propylene Glycol

-for dogs to sweeten the taste making it easier to get down them.
-Cats cannot have propylene glycol so use Doc Roy's® FORTI CAL™
+to sweeten the taste for dogs, making it easier to get down.
+Cats cannot have propylene glycol so use Doc Roy's® Forti Cal™

 You will need to repeat your treatment again in two weeks.
-Don’t forget to treat the outside cats and the house dog or the ear mites will return.
+Don’t forget to treat the outside cats and the house dog, or the ear mites will return.
 If there is any doubt as to whether or not you have eliminated them, repeat the treatment in one month to be sure you are free of lice and mange mites.
-Once free, never treat again!

-Bio Security means we do not bring it back in once we eliminate it!
-Put the new arrival on the end of the building and keep one empty kennel between them and any other dog or cat.
-Any dog or cat brought in will not be allowed contact for three weeks and treat them twice with Ivomec®
+Bio Security means we do not bring an infection or disease back in after we have eliminated it.
+Put any new arrivals on the end of the building and keep one empty kennel between them and any other dog or cat.
+Any dog or cat brought in should not be allowed contact for three weeks.
+Treat them twice with Ivomec®

 before entering the group.
 Also vaccinate and deworm with Safeguard®